The Big Game of American Football.

-The Super Bowl began as the "AFL–NFL World Championship Game" in 1967, played between the champions of the NFL and the upstart American Football League, as the first step in eventually merging the leagues.
-In 1969, the name "Super Bowl" was introduced, and the first two were retroactively designated "Super Bowl I" and "Super Bowl II".
-Once the merger was completed in 1970, 13 of the the 16 then-existing NFL teams became the NFC and the AFL was integrated into the NFL as the AFC, with three teams from the pre-merger NFL joining the AFC.
+In all of North American sports, there's no single event quite like the Super Bowl.
+Occurring in late January or (since 2004) early February every year, the Super Bowl is the championship game of the National Football League, pitting the champion of the American Football Conference (AFC) against the champion of the National Football Conference (NFC).
+The Super Bowl began as the "AFL–NFL World Championship Game" in 1967, played between the champions of the NFL and the upstart American Football League (AFL), as the first step in eventually merging the leagues.
+In 1969, the name "Super Bowl" was officially introduced, and the first two were retroactively designated "Super Bowl I" and "Super Bowl II".
+Once the merger was completed in 1970, 13 of the 16 then-existing NFL teams became the NFC and the AFL was integrated into the NFL as the AFC, with three teams from the pre-merger NFL joining the AFC.
 Thus, for the first four years, the Super Bowl championship and the NFL championship were separate titles.

-As such, advertising time on the Super Bowl is the most expensive; thus, Super Bowl ads are well known for being the most elaborate, expensive, and showy pieces of solicitous short-subject film ever produced, many of which will never be shown again (until they show up on YouTube).
-It is also the time to introduce new campaigns and slogans (not to mention new products), or to pull out the most elaborate version of an existing series of ads.
-This tradition of advertising grandeur leads many people to tune in just to watch the ads, even those that might not watch football the rest of the year, a seeming paradox that suits the advertisers just fine.
+As such, advertising time during the Super Bowl is the most expensive of the entire year; thus, Super Bowl ads are well known for featuring the most elaborate, expensive, and showy pieces of solicitous short-subject film ever produced, many of which will be shown once and then never again (at least until they turn up on YouTube).
+It is also the time to introduce new ad campaigns and slogans (not to mention new products) or to pull out the most elaborate version of an existing series of ads.
+This tradition of advertising grandeur leads many people to tune in just to watch the ads, even those who might not watch football the rest of the year, a seeming paradox that suits the advertisers just fine.

 This Big Game is less prone to Hype Backlash than you might think.
 The network airing the Super Bowl often takes advantage of the huge audience to debut a new series immediately after the game (The A-Team, Airwolf, The Wonder Years, Homicide: Life on the Street, Family Guy, and American Dad! being among the shows to premiere in this manner) or use it to try to give an existing series a popularity boost.